yehuohan/popset/README.md

 "       'cpl' : 'completion' used same to input()
 "       'cmd' : function-name or funcref or lambda
 "       'get' : function-name or funcref or lambda
-"       'sub' : common dictionary of 'lst', 'dsr', 'cpl', 'cmd', 'get', 'onCR' for sub-selection "       'onCR' : function-name or funcref or lambda
+"       'evt' : function-name or funcref or lambda
-"   }
+"       'sub' : common dictionary of 'lst', 'dsr', 'cpl', 'cmd', 'get', 'evt' for sub-selection "   }

 let g:Popset_SelectionData = [